Fuller, Todd K.

 Dennis Babaasa (Ph.D., ECo , co-advised with Charlie Schweik) – Mountain Gorillas in Uganda

-Buuvei Bayarbaatar (Ph.D., W&FCON) – Distribution and populaton dynamics of saiga antelope in western Mongolia
+Buuvei Bayarbaatar (Ph.D., W&FCON) – Distribution and population dynamics of saiga antelope in western Mongolia

 Patrick Boundja (Ph.D., ECo , co-advised with Curt Griffin) – Forest elephants in Congo

-Eric LeFlore – (M.S./Ph.D., ECo, co-advised with John Organ and Steve DeStefano) – Bobcat movements and distribution in the Pioneer Valley, Massachusetts
+Eric LeFlore – (M.S./Ph.D., ECo, co-advised with John Organ and Steve DeStefano) – Assessing carnivore distribution using camera traps in the Pioneer Valley of western Masssachusetts

 Malik Marjan (Ph.D., ECo) – Movements and conservation of migratory tiang and white-eared kob in southern Sudan